Budhanilkantha Temple: Feature

-The main statue is carved up on a single block black basalt stone.
+The main statue is carved of a single block of black basalt.
 The statue stands 5 meters tall (around 16.4 feet) and is positioned in the middle of a recessed pool of water, which is 13 meters (42.65 feet) long.
-He holds the Sudarshana Chakra, Club, a Conch Shell and a gem in his four hands.
-He is well adorned with a crown engraved with multiple Kirtimukha images which can often be seen being overlapped by a silver crown.
+He holds the Sudarshana Chakra, a club, a conch shell and a gem in his four hands.
+He is adorned with a crown engraved with multiple Kirtimukha images which can often be seen being overlapped by a silver crown.
 The statue is believed to be more than 1400 years old.
 The temple's main statue of Budhanilkantha is considered the largest stone carving in Nepal.